 Listed below are various Departments and Committees of the Town of Warner Government along with a brief description of their responsibilities.
 Beside each title is listed one of the following indicators and their meaning.
 (E: Elected A: Appointed)

-The Board of Selectmen are elected to "manage the prudential affairs" of the Town.
-"Prudential affairs" means the same thing as filling in the details, thus the Selectmen are the Executive, Managerial and Administrative body that does what is necessary to carry out the votes of the towns people enacted at Town Meeting.
+The Select Board is elected to "manage the prudential affairs" of the Town.
+"Prudential affairs" means the same thing as filling in the details, thus the Select Board are the Executive, Managerial and Administrative body that does what is necessary to carry out the votes of the towns people enacted at Town Meeting.

 The Town Clerk is the Official recorder of the Town and is the Keeper of the Town's records.
 Records include births, marriages, deaths, dog licenses and auto registrations.
 The Town Clerk also performs administrative tasks dealing with elections including voter registrations and ballots.